rlingineni/airppt/samples/readme.md

 You can use AirPPT to for websites and web apps.
-Checkout alphabetter to see a letter traversing electron app sample.
+Checkout the [alphabetter](https://github.com/rlingineni/airppt/tree/master/samples/alphabetter) example to see a letter traversing electron app.
+The generated source code powers the [UI](https://github.com/rlingineni/airppt/tree/master/samples/alphabetter/app).

 You may build the UI from scratch using **Slide 2** of the [sample](https://github.com/rlingineni/airppt/blob/master/sample.pptx) deck.

 ```
 node main.js -i sample.pptx --slide 2